Hair Extensions Aftercare

-- PRIOR TO APPLICATION – your own hair must be freshly washed using the recommended shampoo.
-Human hair extensions should only be applied to immaculately clean, oil and product free hair.
+- BEFORE APPLICATION – your hair must be freshly washed using the recommended shampoo.
+Hair extensions should only be applied to immaculately clean, oil and product free hair.

-- HUMAN HAIR EXTENSIONS MUST BE KEPT CLEAN – wash regularly to prevent your bonds from becoming soft and shedding.
-If your scalp becomes oily one day after washing, then wash your hair daily.
-If your scalp becomes oily three days after washing, then wash your hair at least every three days.
-Even if your scalp does not become oily, it is recommended that you wash your hair extensions a minimum of every four days.
-Always wash after strenuous activity or exercise.
-NEVER use dry shampoo.
+- KEEP YOUR HAIR EXTENSIONS CLEAN – wash regularly to stop your bonds from softening and shedding.
+If your scalp’s oily the day after you wash it, then wash your hair daily.
+If you don’t see any oil until 3 days after, then wash your hair at least every three days.
+Even if you haven’t got greasy hair, wash your hair extensions a minimum of every four days.
+Always wash your hair after strenuous activity or exercise.

-- DO NOT PUT TENSION ON YOUR ROOTS -Always hold your hair extensions when combing and brushing to prevent stress to your roots- hold your hair tightly two inches from the ends and work your way up.
-Tie your hair in a plait for bed.
-Don’t put in a high pony tail or bun for the first four weeks as this may cause tension spots and/or root damage.
+- DON’T PUT TENSION ON YOUR ROOTS -always hold your hair extensions when you comb or brush them.
+Start two inches from the ends and work your way up.
+Tie your hair in a loose, low plait or bun for bed.
+Don’t wear your hair high for the first four weeks after application, this can cause tension spots and/or root damage.
+Never pull on your hair or wear it in a tight ponytail, bun, etc. Do NOT have your hair blown by a hairdresser.

 - CONDITION THE LENGTHS -After washing, gently squeeze out excess water from the lengths then squeeze with a towel.
 Condition your hair extensions from the nape of your neck down using only recommended products and leave for a few minutes before rinsing.
 Never allow conditioner to come into contact with your bonds.